Aimée Crocker: Life in New York

 Around this time, Crocker began hosting lavish parties that shocked and embarrassed New York's conservative upper crust.
 She threw a Robinson Crusoe-themed party in Parisian treetops in 1905.
 At a country circus party at the Hippodrome, then the largest theater in New York, she appeared as a dairy maid and arrived on the back of an elephant.
-Her co-host that evening was the legendary scallywag/carnival barker Wilson Mizner who would later become a co-owner of the Brown Derby.
-She knew the Mizner boys from her San Francisco days and was linked romantically in print to Wilson's brother Lans.
-Another memorable appearance was as Madame de Pompadour, Louis XV's mistress, in a costume party in Paris, and yet another gala that she hosted had her pet boa constrictor, Kaa, as the guest of honor.
+Her co-host that evening was the legendary scallywag/carnival barker Wilson Mizner, who would later become a co-owner of the Brown Derby restaurants in Los Angeles.
+Crocker knew the Mizner family from her San Francisco days and was linked romantically in print to Wilson's brother Lans.
+Another memorable appearance was as Madame de Pompadour, Louis XV's mistress, in a costume party in Paris, and yet another gala that she hosted where her pet boa constrictor, Kaa, was the guest of honor.

-Her crowning achievement as “Entertainer of Entertainers” which received press all over the world would be “The Dance of all Nations.”
+Crocker's crowning achievement as “Entertainer of Entertainers,” which received press all over the world, would be “The Dance of All Nations.”
 The program that evening featured the very frank “Salome” dance, the curious Vienna Viggle, and the “cannibal” dancer Dogmeena, whose costume consisted of coconut oil and a red sash, and who enthusiastically danced in La Danse des Igorrotes.
 Crocker, appearing in pearls “that would clothe a baby and ransom a king,” delighted the company when she danced La Madrilena, an Argentine tango (then denounced and forbidden by the Catholic Church) with one of her most recent admirers.
 A little later, with a twelve-foot snake twined round her neck, she appeared in La Danse de Cobra.
 When her guests backed away from the snake's emerald eyes and darting tongue, she exclaimed, “It's as gentle as a powder puff."

 Because of her frenetic and lascivious lifestyle, Crocker was shunned by much of New York society including some members of her extended family.
 The public, however, was mesmerized by her.
 The Philadelphia Inquirer named her "The Most Fascinating Woman of Her Age" and "The Queen of Bohemia."
 The Bohemian set in New York worshiped her.
 They were spellbound by the adventurous stories of the well-traveled heiress.
 They were impressed by her bevy of young male admirers.
 They were inspired by the guest lists at her gatherings, which were brimming with both illustrious and infamous merrymakers.
-She sometimes cohosted events with Bohemian artist friend Edmund Russell, who was a well known "Delsartean" lifestyle coach, an actor, an apostle of Madame Helena Blavatsky, and Aimée Crocker's portrait painter.
+She sometimes co-hosted events with Bohemian artist friend Edmund Russell, a well-known "Delsartean" lifestyle coach, an actor, an apostle of Madame Helena Blavatsky, and Aimée Crocker's portrait painter.